ChiaraSapo/exp-rob-assignment3/README.md

 ## Camera_manager

 The camera was used by implementing cv bridge in class camera_manager_fnct.
+It subscribes to /camera1/image_raw/compressed to receive images and publishes on /output/image_raw/compressed to show them.

-In particular, this function continuously checks the environment for the colored balls and, if one is seen, it sets some parameters to be read by the smach machine:
+In particular, the camera_manager_fnct class continuously checks the environment for the colored balls and, if one is seen, it sets some parameters to be read by the smach machine:
 - justDetected indicates the ball that has just been detected
 - closeBall indicates that the ball is close (threshold of proximity was chosen manually)
-- radius, center of the ball
+- radius, center of the ball as seen from the camera.
 -
 It then publishes on the topic "camera_info" an array of integers that contains, in order: lastDetected, closeBall, radius, center